mica-web/gd2-coding-workshop/css-basics.md

 All the declarations for a selector are wrapped in curly brackets `{}`.

 Using the CodePen you worked on in [HTML Basics](html-basics.md), let's apply some styles.
+(A final example CodePen of all these styles is [available here](https://codepen.io/angeliquejw/pen/oNXppzo?editors=0100).)

 ## Text styles